andrewdc/adc/pages/articles/2017-02-09-svg-icon-system/index.md

 Or something.

+_Note: just try writing your own.
+I needed to, as you will see later._

 ## What happens if you use both at the same time?

 One of the brilliant devs on our team, who somehow just pops in and solves all our problems, suggested, "Can we just use both and stack them?"